cutekernel/ratOS-web/README.md

 ratOS is a very secure unhackable Operating System [accessible](https://labs.hackxpert.com/CommandInjection/) from the internet.
 Kudos to XSSRat for putting this application together.

-Understanding the Web Application and its funtionalities:
+## Understanding the Web Application and its funtionalities:

+This step is often overlooked because of its simplicity of many biaises and assumptions one may have about a particular application.
+However, I believe that it is fundamental in order to properly test the security of any system, application, etc.

 When you first access the website you are presented with a cli.
 ![image](https://user-images.githubusercontent.com/74272629/235278237-4a445c49-5bd7-4465-84cc-f57fb7d3e23e.png)